bhalevy/scylla/docs/cql/cql-extensions.md

 parameters - like timestamps and time-to-live.

 The timeout parameter applies to the following data modification queries:
-INSERT, UPDATE, DELETE, PRUNE MATERIALIZED VIEW, BATCH.
+INSERT, UPDATE, DELETE, PRUNE MATERIALIZED VIEW, BATCH, and to the TRUNCATE data definition query.

 In order for this parameter to be effective for read operations as well, it's possible to attach USING clause to SELECT statements.